-Courses taken in the practical nursing program are vocational in nature and generally are not transferable to a college, university or institution of higher learning.
-The Associate of Applied Science in nursing is a terminal occupational program; credits earned in this program are generally not applicable to other degrees.
+Courses taken in the Practical Nursing Program are vocational in nature and generally are not transferable to a college, university or institution of higher learning.
+The Associate of Applied Science in Nursing Degree is designed to prepare students for direct entry to health career.
+Credits earned in this program may not be applicable to other degrees.
 The school does not guarantee the transferability of credits to a college, university or institution.